apache/spark/docs/cloud-integration.md

 * Directory renames may be very slow and, on failure, leave the store in an unknown state.
 * Output may only be uploaded when the writing process closes the output stream.
 * Changes to stored objects may not be immediately visible, both in directory listings and actual data access.
+* The means by which directories are emulated may make working with them slow.
+* Seeking within a file may require new REST calls, so be slow.

+How does affect spark?

+1. Reading and writing data can be slower than expected.
+1. Some directory structures may be very inefficient to scan during query split calculation.
+1. The output of saved RDD may not be immediately visible to a follow-on query.
+1. The internal mechanism by which Spark commits work when saving an RDD is potentially both slow and unreliable.

 For these reasons, it is not always safe to use an object store as a direct destination of queries, or as an intermediate store in a chain of queries.
 Consult the documentation of the object store and its